-- Public Issue of shares means the selling or marketing of shares for subscription by the public by issue of prospectus. - All listed companies whose equity shares are listed on a stock exchange and unlisted companies eligible to make a public issue and desirous of getting its securities listed on a recognised stock exchange pursuant to a public issue, may freely price its equity shares or any securities convertible at a later date into equity shares. - Issue of Securities are regulated by the SEBI (ICDR) Regulations, 2018. - The SEBI (ICDR) Regulations, 2018 lays down the provisions and procedure for various types of issue, including public and rights issue. - In case of an IPO, the promoters of the issue shall hold at least twenty per cent of the post issue capital. - The promoters' holding in excess of minimum promoters' contribution shall be locked in for a period of one year from the date of allotment in the IPO. - A merchant banker holding a valid certificate of registration is required to be appointed to manage the issue. - Every company making a public issue is required to appoint a compliance officer and intimate the name of the compliance officer to SEBI. - Public issue must be kept open for atleast 3 working days but not more than 10 working days including the days for which the issue is kept open in case of revision in price band.
+- Public Issue of shares means the selling or marketing of shares for subscription by the public by issue of prospectus. - All listed companies whose equity shares are listed on a stock exchange and unlisted companies eligible to make a public issue and desirous of getting its securities listed on a recognised stock exchange pursuant to a public issue, may freely price its equity shares or any securities convertible at a later date into equity shares. - Issue of Securities are regulated by the SEBI (ICDR) Regulations, 2018. - The SEBI (ICDR) Regulations, 2018 lays down the provisions and procedure for various types of issue, including public and rights issue. - In case of an IPO, the promoters of the issue shall hold at least twenty per cent of the post issue capital. - The SR shares shall be issued only to the promoters/ founders who hold an executive position in the issuer company; - The promoters' holding in excess of minimum promoters' contribution shall be locked in for a period of one year from the date of allotment in the IPO. - A merchant banker holding a valid certificate of registration is required to be appointed to manage the issue. - Every company making a public issue is required to appoint a compliance officer and intimate the name of the compliance officer to SEBI. - Public issue must be kept open for atleast 3 working days but not more than 10 working days including the days for which the issue is kept open in case of revision in price band.

 Average market capitalisation of public shareholding It means the sum of daily market capitalization of "public shareholding" for a period of one year up to the end of the quarter preceding the month in which the proposed issue was approved by the Board of Directors/ shareholders, as the case may be, divided by the number of trading days.
 Basis of allotment An allotment pattern of an issue among different categories of applicant.
 General Corporate Purpose It include such identified purposes for which no specific amount is allocated or any amount so specified towards General Corporate Purpose or any such purpose by whatever name called, in the draft offer document filed with SEBI.

 Offer for sale An offer of securities by existing shareholder(s) of a company to the public of subscription, through an offer document.

-Price Band The range within which the price of a security or the index of a currency is permitted to move within a given period.
+Price BandThe range within which the price of a security or the index of a currency is permitted to move within a given period.